User ID: W299.

-Margaret married Sir James INNES 12th of that Ilk, son of Sir Robert INNES 11th of that Ilk and Angelica DOUGLAS, about 1473.1 (Sir James INNES 12th of that Ilk was born about 1437 and died in 1491 2.)
+Margaret married Sir James INNES 12th of that Ilk, son of Sir Robert INNES 11th of that Ilk and Unknown, before 26 October 1473.1 2 (Sir James INNES 12th of that Ilk was born about 1437 and died shortly after 1491 2.)

-1 e-books, Ane Account of the Familie of Innes compiled by Duncan Forbes of Culloden.
+1 e-books, Ane Account of the Familie of Innes compiled by Duncan Forbes of Culloden 1698 (Spalding Club 1864).

 e-books, The Scots Peerage ed.
 Sir James Balfour Paul vol. 7 (1910).